Brazil general named health minister after months as interim

 Pazuello’s new status is expected to create some tension within Brazil’s armed forces, because many of his colleagues believe having an active duty service as minister constitutes an unsavory mixing of armed forces with government.
 Pazuello didn’t say whether he will retire.

-“As a military man, I understand that his remaining active duty implies risks to the image of the force,” Maynard Santa Rosa, a retired army general and a former minister of strategic affairs, told the Associated Press.
+“As a military man, I understand that his remaining active duty implies risks to the image of the force,” said Maynard Santa Rosa, a retired army general and a former minister of strategic affairs.
 Santa Rosa added that Pazuello has successfully made inroads with local authorities, which helped his efforts to prevent Brazil’s death toll from rising even further.

 One of Pazuello’s most criticized actions on the job came in June, when Brazil’s health ministry stopped publishing the number of total COVID-19 deaths and confirmed coronavirus cases in its website.
 He only reversed course after the country’s top court ordered the government to resume full publication of data.